LayeredStudio/quick-login/readme.txt

 Contributors: andreiigna
 Tags: login, sign in, twitter, google, facebook, linkedin, oauth, register Requires at least: 4
-Tested up to: 5.1
+Tested up to: 5.2
 Requires PHP: 5.6
 Stable tag: trunk
 License: GPL-3.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Let your visitors log in with their existing accounts!
+Let your visitors login with their existings social accounts!
 Supports Twitter, Facebook, Google, WordPress.com and LinkedIn

 == Description ==

-Quick Login adds extra login methods on your site, letting your visitors quickly log in or register with an existing account.
-Has support for the most popular logins: Twitter, Google, Facebook, WordPress.com and LinkedIn.
+**Quick Login** lets your visitors register and login with a single click!
+Adds login with Facebook, Google, Twitter, LinkedIn and WordPress.com on Login page, Register page, Comment forms and WooCommerce Checkout.

-Faster log in or register will increase percent of logged in users on your site, especially helpful on e-commerce sites where the checkout should be as simple as possible.
+Faster login or register will increase percent of logged in users and conversion on your site, especially helpful on e-commerce sites where the checkout should be as simple as possible.

+= Included Providers =

 The plugin is easy to set up, each provider has detailed instructions on how to enable it.

-Includes **support for WooCommerce** sections too!

-## Features & options

-* One-click login with popular providers
+These OAuth providers are available:
 * Twitter
 * Google
 * Facebook
 * WordPress.com
 * LinkedIn

+= Flexible placement =

+Login buttons can be added on any page one can think of:
+* Login form
+* Register form
+* WooCommerce pages: My account, Login, Register and Checkout
+* Comment form
+* Any page, with `[quick-login]` shortcode

+= Other Features =

-* Button style options
+* Button style options - Choose the style of login buttons for your site
   * Icons
   * Buttons with icon & text
-* Logins placement
-  * On Login page
-  * On Register page
-  * On WooCommerce pages: My account, Login, Register and Checkout
-  * On page or article comments section
-  * Embed in any page with `[quick-login]` shortcode
-* Link / Unlink providers from profile page (WordPress and WooCommerce)
+* Link / Unlink provider - Button on Users' profile page to link/unlink login provider

+Social accounts are linked to a WordPress user account, and every account can be accessed with and without social account.
+Newly created accounts are assigned the default User Role defined in WordPress Settings, usually the role being `Subscriber`.

 > Be aware that Quick Login requires the PHP version to be at least 5.6